A photo of a man and a woman from the What is VISP video.

 Where can I get the right test for HIV?

-You can get the right HIV test at the study site for free.
-After you leave the study, you can continue to go to your study site to request HIV testing.
-If you are no longer located near your study site, the HVTN VISP Testing Service can help you get HIV testing in your area.
+You can get the right HIV test at the study clinic for free.
+After you leave the study, you can continue to go to your study clinic to request HIV testing.
+Even if you are no longer located near your study clinic, we recommend that you contact them as they may still be able to help you access appropriate testing.
+In addition, the HVTN VISP Testing Service (VTS) can help you get HIV testing in your area.
 The testing is free.
+Getting the right test will prevent an incorrect diagnosis of HIV.
+Your study clinic or the VISP Testing Service can help provide the right test.

 Why don’t standard HIV tests look for actual HIV?